GGraziani/2019-proj1-bug-prediction/README.md

     python3 bug_prediction.py

-For details about each command and instruction on "how to run", run:
+For details about each command or instructions on "how to run", run:

     python3 bug_prediction.py <command>